weycash-project/weycash/README.md

 Monacoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Monacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Monacoin Core is the name of open source software which enables the use of this currency.
+WeyCash Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Monacoin Core software, see [https://monacoin.org](https://monacoin.org).
+For more information, as well as an immediately useable, binary version of the WeyCash Core software, see [https://monacoin.org](https://monacoin.org).

 License
 -------

-Monacoin Core is released under the terms of the MIT license.
+WeyCash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process